AdamBoley/Project-Beergate/README.md

     - Write a beer review easily, so that I can share my thoughts on a beer with the community
         - Apply rich text formatting to the content of my review, so that I can better express myself and provide additional structure to my review
         - upload an image to my review, so that I can show other users what the beer looks like
-    - If signed in, easily list all of the reviews that I have written, so that I can see how many I have written and easily access them
+    - If signed in, easily list all of the reviews that I have written, so that I can easily access them
-        - If I have written no reviews, have that reflected back to me, that I know that I have not written any
+        - If I have written no reviews, have that reflected back to me, so that I know that I have not written any
     - Easily update any beer reviews that I have written, so that I can improve or modify the content
     - Easily delete any beer reviews that I have written, so that I can delete a review that I am not happy with
         - At the same time, require some effort to be put in to the deletion process, so that I cannot accidentally delete any beer reviews